 Corinne McGovern (Cocoa) has served on EdPowerment’s Board of Directors since its inception in 2010.
 A lifelong Massachusetts resident, Cocoa has worked in sales for most of her professional career.
 She holds a bachelor's degree from the University of Massachusetts at Lowell and has served as an EMT.
 In 2009, Cocoa travelled to Moshi, Tanzania where she served as a volunteer through Cross Cultural Solutions.
 Since 2013, she has returned every January to assist in settling EdPowerment’s sponsored students in their schools for the year and to observe and evaluate first-hand the progress of EdPowerment’s other programs.

 Jillian Swinford served as an Art Teaching Assistant at the Sonia Shankman Orthogenic School in Chicago IL from August 2008 to June 2013.
 She holds a B.S. in psychology with a minor in sociology from the University of Illinois, Urbana-Champaign.
-In May 2011, she completed her Master of Art Instruction from Columbia College, Chicago, and now teaches at the Florence Nightingale Elementary School in Chicago.
+In May 2011, she completed her Master of Art Instruction from Columbia College, Chicago, and now teaches at the Pulaski International School of Chicago.

 In the summer of 2008 she and Kerri Elliott, with whom she had worked at the Sonia Shankman Orthogenic School, took a volunteer trip to Moshi, Tanzania.
-In September 2011 she joined Kerri in a one year leave of absence to advance EdPowerment's programs in Moshi.
+Several years later, she joined Kerri Elliott in a one year leave of absence to advance EdPowerment's programs in Moshi.

 Jillian's creativity is readily seen at the Kilimahewa School where she organized students in the painting of a mural at the Centre's entrance.
-During the summer months, she leads special art activities at the Centre's camp and assists in planning Connects Autism Tanzania activities.
-Jillian also assists in managing EdPowerment's website and develops our marketing materials and annual reports.
+During the summer months, she leads special art activities at the Centre's camp.
+Jillian also assists in managing EdPowerment's website and developing our marketing materials and annual reports.

 Kerri Elliott was a special education teacher at Antioch Community High School, Illinois, from 2007 - 2014, where she also taught global studies.
 She holds a B.S. in special education from Illinois State University and a Master of Education in interdisciplinary curriculum and instruction from National Louis University.
 She is a certified Learning Behavior Specialist.